ciire/ciire.github.io/README.md

 The purpose is to provide steps on how to host and format your resume.
 The steps will reference and connect to the general principles of current technical writing as explained by Andrew Etter in “Modern Technical Writing”.

 ## Prerequisite
 You must have a resume written in markdown.
 There is a markdown tutorial to help you get started in the More Resources section.
-Download
+Have a video that you want to turn into a GIF.

 ## Instructions
 ### Creating a Github account